ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/README.md

 />
 ```

-You can also explicitly set `type` property to `classic` to create the classic editor:
+You can also explicitly set the `type` property to `classic` to create the classic editor:

 ```jsx
 <CKEditor